nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Information that can be changed from being hidden to being shown: Tags, Phone Number, Email, Address.
 * After using the command, the information specified is shown.
 * If the information specified is already shown, it will stay shown.
-* In `v1.5`, we will include `customise show all`, a shortcut to show all information.
+* `Coming soon in v1.5`, we will include `customise show all`, a shortcut to show all information.

 Example:
 * `customise show a/` The application now shows addresses in the list of contacts.